mathkimchi/singularity/DEVLOG.md

 `SonamuMediator` holds a bundle of these communicators.

 Ok, I'm going to actually fix the indenting on the readme and commit this.

+...

+2026-07-23 02:15PM

+Now time to implement event handling.

+I was thinking about it,
+and there is no reason that the server has to give the client a default implementation.

+Instead of the current system of the server making the mediator with default impls, cloning it, giving a copy of the mediator and the concrete default implementations to the client initializer, and having the client initializer either: re-implement protocol (using the mediator but discarding the default impl) or just using the default impl (which doesn't use the mediator), there's a much less convoluted way.

+We often hope that the simplest solutions are easiest to come up with, but sometimes an elegant solution is only earned after much thought.

+2026-07-24 12:39AM

+...bruh, I had to send some documents before I could write the actual idea.
+Why did I write my reflection on not even the idea but just ideas in general before actually writing the idea?
+(Istg, I have a crazy low attention span, but my mom insists I don't have ADHD.
+She's so adamant that I don't have it, I suspect that she might be lying.)

+Ok, I have to get my laundry out of my dryer.

+Just kidding, the above line is a joke on how I got distracted reprimanding myself about how easily I get distracted.
+The paragraph before that line was really me getting distracted.

+Well now I'm distracted explaining my joke about getting distracted, and now it just became meta.
+...you can't seriously tell me I have a healthy attention span.

+ANYWAYS, the "much less convoluted way" is to just have the client initializer return the mediator.

+Bam!
+That's all it took, just one sentence.
+But I decided to dance around it for like 20 lines (in markdown).

+This solves many of the sources of "uglieness" I was worried about with the way things were looking.

+Ok, I'm not going to actually implement that in this commit, since I already started making the event handling protocol.